1. Which project

 The landscape painting was my favorite and most successful project this semester, because we finally got to take out the paint and have fun.
 I feel that with paints you have more color and you can do more with it than a pencil.
 With a pencil you are stuck shading everything, so you never really get the true colors to come out and pop.
 With paints not only can you get different shades but you can have different colors to go along with the shading.
 Also with the paints you get to have more of the 3-D type feel to the picture/painting that you would not have otherwise had with a pencil.
 With a paintbrush you can dab the surface or you can make the surface smooth, and rough it up when nedded so it gives you more of the texture that you would not have had before.
 Also when you have colors to work with, each thing you draw/paint looks better because the colors can compliment each other to make one object stand out more than the other.
 The last thing that made this project the most exiting was the paint, paint is fun and free and you can do anything with it.
 Which is why the landscape painting was the most fun project of the semester.

-2. Regardless of whether you liked or disliked a project, which one did you learn, grow, or developed the most from?
+whether you liked or disliked a project, which one did you learn, grow, or developed

 The project that I learned the most from would have to have been the clay tile project with the animals.
 It was the most difficult project we had done all semester, because of all the steps to it, if you messed up one your whole project could have been ruined.
 The hardest part was sculpting the clay because you had a time frame that you needed to mold it without drying it out.
 If you dried it out then it started to crack and you had to start over.
 You had to have patients to do this because you can not rush sculpting or it would come out not looking like you wanted.
 Once everything was done being shaped we had to paint it, which was even more difficult because you were trying to completely paint everything, without going over into the next object.
 You had to be very detailed in the project, and carefully think about what you were going to do next.
 But, by the end of the project everything you had to do paid off, when you got to see what the final piece would look like.